 Instructions

-- Combine flour, baking powder, and salt in the bowl of your food processor.
-Add the cubed butter to the dry ingredients and pulse 5 - 8 times, until the mixture starts to look coarse and crumbly.
+- Combine 2 cups all purpose flour, 2 teaspoons baking powder, and 1/2 teaspoon salt in the bowl of your food processor.
+Add 1/2 cup cold, cubed butter to the dry ingredients and pulse 5 – 8 times, until the mixture starts to look coarse and crumbly.
 (See notes for directions without food processor)

-- Add the cold water to the bowl of the food processor and pulse to combine, another 5-8 times, avoid overmixing at this point.
+- Add 3/4 cup cold water to the bowl of the food processor and pulse to combine, another 5-8 times, avoid overmixing at this point.

 - Turn the dough onto a floured surface and press the dough together.
 Knead slightly, if required, but the dough should be somewhat dry and crumbly,